 If you want to increase employee engagement with your company and your brand specifically, this is a really useful feature to have.
 It also makes your employee communications app easier to find when employees first search for it, which gives early user adoption a significant boost.

-Do you want your employee app to help workers feel more connected to the wider workplace community?
+Do you want your employee app (see for employee app download) to help workers feel more connected to the wider workplace community?
 If so, Blink is one of theEMPLOYEEapp competitors you should strongly consider.
 Whilst theEMPLOYEEapp offers liking and commenting on feed posts as standard - and you can share updates via email or any other method allowed by the mobile OS - employees can’t tag each other in posts.